ar-arkhipov/Lingvoman/README.md

 **How it works:**
 1. Select a project in the UI translations interface
-2. Click "Sync Japanese" button
+2. Click "Sync to Other Languages" button
-3. System compares English (en) and Japanese (jp) translation documents
+3. System discovers available languages from database documents
 4. Missing sections/keys are automatically translated using OpenAI
-5. Japanese document is updated with new translations
+5. Target language documents are updated with new translations
 6. Progress and results are shown in the UI

 **Features:**